MPGoetz/PX-EsLint/README.md

     ast.range[1] = ast.body[0].end;
 ```

+## Run the Converter
+In `test_parser.js` is an implementation of the `b2e_converter.js` given.
+You can run this file to test the converter.

 ## Bundle the Converter
-The bundle will be located in the build-folder.
+The code is bundled with `browserify` and will be located in the build-folder.
 With `--standalone` it generates a UMD bundle with a given export name.
 This bundle works with other module systems and sets the name given as a window global.
 This way we can load the bundle as a global variable in the code-mirror later.

-Run:
+To bundle `b2e_converter`, run the following command.
+The name of the global variable of the bundle is `babelToEspree`.
 ```
-browserify b2e_converter.js -o build/b2e_converter.js --standalone babelToEspree
+npm run bundle
 ```